dominikh/go-tools/staticcheck/README.md

   function call, the confidence will be 0.9, otherwise it will be 1.
 - Checks that break statements aren't missing labels when trying to break out of a loop from inside a switch or select statement.
+- Don't use printf-style functions to print dynamic strings with no formatting directives.
+For example, `fmt.Printf(fn())` will produce unexpected results if `fn` returns `"%s"`.

 ## Examples